cmu-psych-fms/alhazen/README.md

 Alhazen is a small, simple framework to facilitate running experiments, written in Python, using cognitive models, or similar applications, in multiple, parallel processes.
-It is only useful on multi-core machines, though most modern machines are such; the more cores, the more performance benefit you are likely to get by using it.
+It is primarily useful on multi-core machines, though most modern machines are such; the more cores, the more performance benefit you are likely to get by using it.
 It also depends upon the experiment being structured as a large number